 All Standard Mail pieces must weigh less than 16 ounces.
-Flat-size pieces that do not meet the standards in 301.1.3 through 301.1.4 must be prepared as parcels or Not Flat-Machinable pieces and pay parcel or Not Flat-Machinable prices (see 401).
+Flat-size pieces that do not meet the standards in 301.1.3 through 301.1.4 must be prepared as parcels and pay parcel prices.

 3.2.2 Preparation Requirements